Compare Scottrade vs Etrade

 Scottrade vs Etrade: Results

-As you see Scottrade and Etrade are pretty
+As you see Scottrade (review) and Etrade (review) are pretty

 evenly matched in this online broker comparison.

 Both firms provide their customers with intuitive trading tools.
 Scottrade also offers over 500 local branches where clients can visit and

 talk with a representative face-to-face.
 The firm's biggest disadvantage is the additional commission on penny stock trades (Etrade has a surcharge

 on ECN Etrades).
 Also, Scottrade's website inside the member area looks dated and in need of better design.